sinch/docs/docs/conversation/conversation-callbacks.md

 Each webhook can subscribe to one or more of the following triggers:

-- MESSAGE_INBOUND - subscribe to inbound messages from end users on the underlying channels.
+- `MESSAGE_INBOUND` - subscribe to inbound messages from end users on the underlying channels.
-- EVENT_INBOUND - subscribe to inbound events for e.g., composing events, from end users on the underlying channels.
+- `EVENT_INBOUND` - subscribe to inbound events for e.g., composing events, from end users on the underlying channels.
-- MESSAGE_DELIVERY - subscribe to delivery receipts for app message sent to channels.
+- `MESSAGE_DELIVERY` - subscribe to delivery receipts for app message sent to channels.
-- EVENT_DELIVERY - subscribe to delivery receipts for an event sent to channels.
+- `EVENT_DELIVERY` - subscribe to delivery receipts for an event sent to channels.
-- CONVERSATION_START - subscribe to conversation started events.
+- `CONVERSATION_START` - subscribe to conversation started events.
-- CONVERSATION_STOP - subscribe to conversation stopped events.
+- `CONVERSATION_STOP` - subscribe to conversation stopped events.
-- CONTACT_CREATE - subscribe to contact created events.
+- `CONTACT_CREATE` - subscribe to contact created events.
-- CONTACT_DELETE - subscribe to contact deleted events.
+- `CONTACT_DELETE` - subscribe to contact deleted events.
-- CONTACT_MERGE - subscribe to contact merged events.
+- `CONTACT_MERGE` - subscribe to contact merged events.
-- CAPABILITY - this trigger is used to receive the results of asynchronous capability checks.
+- `CAPABILITY` - this trigger is used to receive the results of asynchronous capability checks.
-- OPT_IN - subscribe to opt-in events.
+- `OPT_IN` - subscribe to opt-in events.
-- OPT_OUT - subscribe to opt-out events.
+- `OPT_OUT` - subscribe to opt-out events.
-- UNSUPPORTED - subscribe to receive channel callbacks which are not natively supported by the Conversation API.
+- `UNSUPPORTED` - subscribe to receive channel callbacks which are not natively supported by the Conversation API.

 The snipped below demonstrates how to create a webhook using the management API.
-The webhook registers a POST capable endpoint with URL {{WEBHOOK_URL}} to receive inbound messages and delivery receipts for app with ID {{APP_ID}} and project with ID {{PROJECT_ID}}.
+The webhook registers a POST capable endpoint with URL `{{WEBHOOK_URL}}` to receive inbound messages and delivery receipts for app with ID `{{APP_ID}}` and project with ID `{{PROJECT_ID}}`.

 ```curl
 curl -X POST \